-(CBS DFW/CBS Local) — Colonial Country Club, Fort Worth, Texas’s gem of a course, holds a distinct honor.
+(CBS DFW) — Colonial Country Club, Fort Worth, Texas’s gem of a course, holds a distinct honor.
 It hosts the longest-running PGA Tour event to take place at the same site, majors aside.
-This year Colonial will enjoy another distinction, when the Tour returns to action from its three-month, COVID-19-induced hiatus.
+Last year Colonial enjoyed another distinction, when it welcomed the Tour back from its three-month, COVID-19-induced hiatus.

-The event, which changed its name to the Charles Schwab Challenge last year, dates back 74 years.
+The event, which changed its name to the Charles Schwab Challenge two years ago, dates back 75 years.
 In 1946, Ben Hogan shot 1-under par to win the first by one stroke.
 Hogan triumphed five times in the event’s early years, leading to the course’s nickname ‘Hogan’s Alley.’
-Mother Nature intervened in 1949, when the adjacent Trinity River flooded the course, and scheduling interfered in 1975, when the venue hosted the Players Championship.READ MORE: Remains Found In Dallas ID'd As Missing Executive James Alan White
+Mother Nature intervened in 1949, when the adjacent Trinity River flooded the course, and scheduling interfered in 1975, when the venue hosted the Players Championship.READ MORE: Governor Abbott Proposes Parental Bill of Rights As Part of Re-Election Campaign

 The course’s rich history actually goes back more than a decade before its association with professional golf.
 The tenacious Marvin Leonard, known around Fort Worth as the Texas Merchant, was an avid golfer who developed an obsessive interest in course design.
 He saw Bentgrass, rather than the native Bermuda grass, as the ideal greens surface.
 So when local courses resisted his requests for change, he decided to build his own course.

 Colonial Country Club opened in 1936, with Bentgrass greens.
 Leonard carried forward his tenacity to promoting the course and soon caught the attention of the United States Golf Association.
 The club hosted the U.S. Open in 1941, played for the first time west of the Mississippi River and south of the Mason-Dixon Line.
 A regular date on Tour followed five years later.
 The rest is history.